-A pressure switch stuck open can be caused by a faulty pressure switch, faulty wiring, a disconnected or damaged hose, a blocked or restricted flue, or a faulty induced draft blower.
+A pressure switch stuck open can be caused by a faulty pressure switch, faulty wiring, a disconnected or damaged hose, a blocked or restricted flue, a blocked pressure tap or a faulty induced draft blower.

-If the control senses an open pressure switch during the prepurge cycle, the induced draft blower only will be energized.
-If the pressure switch opens after ignition has begun the gas valve is de-energized, the circulator blower heat off cycle begins, and the induced draft blower remains on.
+If the control senses an open pressure switch during the pre-purge cycle, the induced draft blower only will be energized.
+If the pressure switch opens after ignition has begun the gas valve is de-energized, the circulator blower heat off cycle begins, and the 'induced draft blower remains on.
 The diagnostic LED (red) code is two (2) flashes.